sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 instead of what you might expect to be done at ``14:00`` The next check will be scheduled for ``15:35``.

-Please get in touch if you want a transfer with a complex scheduling rules.
+Please get in touch if you want a transfer with complex scheduling rules.

 Batch transfer operation